The 2020 Met Gala’s Theme Will Look At Fashion Through The Ages

 The annual fashion exhibition at the Metropolitan Museum's Costume Institute in New York is one of the most talked-about shows in the art calendar, while the launch party – a.k.a. the Met Gala – is one of the most glamorous red carpet events of the year.
 The theme of the upcoming exhibition, opening in May 2020, was just revealed and it is set to make the Met Gala more of a talking point than ever before.

-On Thursday, the Metropolitan Museum of Art announced the Costume Institute's spring 2020 exhibition will be About Time: Fashion and Duration, on view from May 7 through September 7, 2020 (preceded on May 4 by The Costume Institute Benefit, naturally).
-To celebrate the museum's 150-anniversary, the exhibit will trace more than a century and a half of fashion beginning from 1870 to the present day.
+On Thursday, the Metropolitan Museum of Art announced the Costume Institute's spring 2020 exhibition will be About Time: Fashion and Duration, on view from 7th May through to 7th September 2020 (preceded on May 4 by The Costume Institute Benefit).
+To celebrate the museum's 150-anniversary, the exhibition will trace more than a century and a half of fashion, beginning from 1870 to the present day.
 The idea is inspired by philosopher Henri Bergson's concept “of la durée — time that flows accumulates, and is indivisible,” according to a press release.
 Virginia Woolf, via Michael Cunningham who wrote The Hours, will “ghost narrate” the exhibit.

 Advertisement